antoinecomp/moodbot/README.md

 <h2> Contribution </h2>

-We are happy to let you join the team.
+We will be happy to let you join the team!
 We would like to :

- - have more data in data/data.json enabling the bot to have more understanding, stories in data/stories.md for better answers and a more answers in the domain.yml.
+ - have more data in data/data.json.
+Indeed, the more data you have here, the more the bot will be able to understand.
+ - have more stories in data/stories.md for better answers.
+ - have more mood, actions and templates in the domain.yml.
- - enable people to talk to each other and store their anonymous data which could then be used for ML NLU for furthering the dialog agent.
+ - enable people to talk to each other and store their conversation as anonymous data which could then be used for ML NLU for furthering the dialog agent.
+Today this is provided by the article systems, which isn't the best way to do chat.

 Do not hesitate to fork the project.

 <h2> Reporting Issues</h2>

 We love feedback from our former padawans, feel free to raise an issue for any problem.